Low-Rank Koopman Deformables with Log-Linear Time Integration: Discussion and Future Work

 At the same time, our approach is fundamentally data-driven.
 The quality and stability of the learned Koopman operator depend on the coverage and fidelity of the training data, and the model cannot reliably extrapolate beyond the range of dynamics it has observed.
 In contrast, classical physics-based reduced-order models allow changes in material parameters, boundary conditions, or integrators to be applied analytically at runtime.
 Our learned model sacrifices some of this flexibility in exchange for fast time stepping and generalization across discretizations and shapes.

 The dimensionality of the reduced space plays a key role in the performance of our method, but more dimensions do not necessarily lead to better results.
-For numerical models, increasing the number of basis vectors can lead to overfitting the training sequence, which may degrade generalization or even cause failure in extrapolation scenarios.
+For numerical models, Fig.~\ref{fig:whale_error} shows that increasing the number of basis vectors improves accuracy initially, but does not yield monotonic gains and can even slightly degrade performance at higher ranks.
+This behavior stems from the use of truncated SVD in DMD, which is optimal for reconstructing the data but not for estimating the inverse required by the operator; including modes associated with small singular values introduces ill-conditioning and amplifies errors.
+This issue is inherent to standard DMD and could potentially be mitigated by more robust variants (e.g., total least-squares or optimized DMD).
 For neural models, a larger reduced space can make training harder to converge.
 Similar challenges with increased reduced-space dimensionality have also been observed in other neural ROMs~\cite{Sharp:2023:datafree}.

+While the model generalizes well across moderate force variations, we observe mild degradation in more strongly nonlinear deformations, particularly when the training trajectories involve significant rotations or complex deformations.
+For instance, in the $1.33\times$ force case in Fig.~\ref{fig:armadillo_force_magnitude}, the armadillo exhibits slight scaling discrepancies in the body region.
+Similarly,